 Substitutions: Sorry, no substitute for this.

-Cream of Tartar: This is a sciency white powder used to stabilize egg whites and cookies.
+Cream of Tartar: This is a sciency white powder that will stabilize egg whites and cookies.
 It's an acid and is what gives snickerdoodles their tang.
 It stabilizes egg whites by preventing their proteins from bonding, resulting in a super smooth and pillowy fluffy meringue.

-Substitutions: You can leave out the cream of tartar, but understand that the meringue will be even less stable and should only be placed on the biscuit-based lemon meringue pie right before serving.
+Substitutions: You can leave out the cream of tartar, but understand that the meringue will be even less stable and you should only place it on the biscuit-based lemon meringue pie right before serving.

 Powdered Sugar: Meringue becomes meringue when sugar is added to it.
 The easiest way to do this is with powdered sugar, which is what we use in this recipe.
 Alternatively, you can also slowly add granulated sugar and risk the egg whites becoming deflated from the weight of the sugar, or you can add hot sugar syrup (simple syrup) to them for a swiss meringue.